inctasoft/simple-log-ts/README.md

-# simple-ts-logging
+# simple-log-ts

 Exposes a `Log` class that is to be initialized with a `correlation_id` string.
 Once a log instance is created, each log method will also print the `correlation_id`.

 Useful in event driven apps where each event carries info that you would later want to search for, and correlate with other events.

-Library uses inspect from `util` node package.
+- applied is `inspect(d, false, 10, false))` on each argument passed

-It uses `LOGLEVEL` environment variable to decide which log statements are to be printed.
+- uses `LOGLEVEL` environment variable to decide which log statements are to be printed.

 Example usage:
 Suppose we want to print 3 different variables in a log statement: